 10.1.
 Efforts.
 Licensee shall use its commercially reasonable efforts to market, promote, manufacture, (or have manufactured for it by subcontractors approved by Licensor) and sell Products that are of a quality consistent with the standards and goodwill of the Marks.
 Licensee acknowledges that its efforts to continuously exploit, advertise, promote, market and sell Products during the Initial Term and any Renewal Term is a material requirement of this Agreement and is essential to enhance and preserve the reputation of the Marks.

 10.2.
 Quality.
 All Products shall be of first-class commercial quality and shall conform to quality standards consistent with luxury products.
 Each Product and the activities of Licensee under this Agreement shall be intended not only to enhance and promote, but in no manner to reflect adversely upon, the image, goodwill and reputation of Licensor or the Marks.
 If Licensee does not properly use the Marks on the Products or the quality of these items do not conform to the standards required by this Agreement, then upon receipt of written notice from Licensor identifying its objection, Licensee shall cease the production, sale, advertising and distribution of the non-conforming Products until the non-conformity can be cured, which cure shall be completed within thirty (30) days of notice, or if not timely capable of cure, Licensee shall remove from such Products the Marks.
-The Licensee understands that the use of the Marks in a manner that does not comply with the Licensor’s standards of quality for a luxury brand will damage the value of the Marks, which are valued at $15 Million USD as of the Effective Date.
-The Licensor reserves the right to seek damages from Licensee, irrespective of any discontinuance or cure by Licensee under this Paragraph.
+The Licensee understands, agrees, and acknowledges that a) the use of the Marks in a manner that does not comply with the Licensor’s standards of quality for a luxury brand will damage the value of the Marks, and that the Marks have a minimum value of $15 Million USD as of the Effective Date.
+The Licensor reserves the right to seek damages from Licensee, due to Licensee’s failure to comply with the provisions of this Section and/or this Agreement as a whole,irrespective of any discontinuance or cure by Licensee under this Paragraph.

 10.3.
 Product Distinction.
 Licensee shall distinguish the design and features of the Products from all other products manufactured and sold by Licensee to avoid confusing similarity between the Products and other products sold by Licensee.